-Table 2-Potential Environmental and social impacts
+Table 1-Potential Environmental and social impacts

-Impacts on Remarks Or due to Noise During construction, hooting of construction Pollution vehicles and communication by workers may generate relative noise and vibration that may have

-Some negative effect to the neighborhood.
+Impacts on Remarks Or due to Noise During construction, hooting of construction Pollution vehicles and communication by workers may generate relative noise and vibration that may have Some negative effect to the neighborhood.
 This will however be very minimal as light tools and Equipment will be used for construction activities.
 There shall be no noise pollution during operation stage as residential related activities do not cause Significant noise.
 Oil waste Petroleum oils and grease used in vehicles and pollution construction machinery may spill or leak on/into the ground hence into the soil or water system Within the neighborhood.
 During occupation, oil waste mainly from the kitchens may find their way into the sewerage Network.
 Sound and up to date pollution control measures will be put in place to mitigate this Impact.
 Air/Dust During construction, dust and exhaust emission Pollution from the construction activities, may pollute the ambient air.
 This will be minimal as the site will be dampened to reduce dust generation.
-Operation phase of the project is not associated with dust/air pollution.
-Soil erosion Earthworks during project construction usually influence soil erosion.
+Operation phase of the project is not associated with dust/oin mallution 0.11 with dust/air pollution.
+Soil erosion Earthworks during project construction usually

+Pressure on water resources influence soil erosion.
 By Incorporating appropriate soil conservation measures and proper drainage facilities both during construction and operation phase of the project, soil erosion problem will completely be minimized.
-Pressure on water resources During construction, the proponent will source reasonable amounts of water for the construction activities from water vendors in the neighborhood.
-Waste water from Construction activities will be recycled and used to wet the site.
+During construction, the proponent will source reasonable amounts of water for the construction activities from water vendors in the neighborhood.
+Waste water from Construction activities will be Recycled and used to wet the site.
 A borehole will be drilled to serve the residents after the proponent has acquired a water abstraction permit from WRMA during the Operation phase.
-Vegetation and flora There will be minimal clearance of vegetation during excavation and demolition activities.
+Vegetation and flora There will be minimal clearance of vegetation During excavation and demolition activities.
 The proponent will landscape with vegetation within the compound once construction activities are Completed.
-Water Quality The removal of vegetation will increase the runoff and therefore sedimentation will increase in these areas as well.
-Public Health During the construction process, health threats will only be limited to the workers on site.
+Water The removal of vegetation will increase the runoff Quality and therefore sedimentation will increase in these Areas as well.
+Public Health During the construction process, health threats will Only be limited to the workers on site. covid 19 shall be screened on a daily basis